Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Numerical results

-To verify that the asymptotic learning error of CRA-DL is negligible and that CRA-DL can converge to the optimal point with almost no solution error, we plot the training loss as a function of the number of iterations for CRA-DL under various values of $\alpha$ in Fig.~\ref{fig: no error}, where a Sign-flipping attack is considered and the coordinate-wise median is adopted as the RBA rule.
+To investigate the learning performance of the proposed method under different levels of Byzantine attacks, we plot the training loss as a function of the number of iterations for CRA-DL under various values of $\alpha$ in Fig.~\ref{fig: no error}, where the coordinate-wise median is adopted as the RBA rule.
 It can be seen that as the value of $\alpha$ decreases, the learning performance of the proposed method improves.
 This aligns with our intuition, considering that better learning performance is expected with fewer Byzantine devices.
-When $\alpha=0$, there is no Byzantine attack in the system, and it is guaranteed to attain the optimal point.
-From Fig.~\ref{fig: no error}, we can observe that the training loss under different values of $\alpha$ converges to the same value, demonstrating that the proposed method incurs negligible solution error even under Byzantine attacks.
-In addition, as shown in Fig.~\ref{fig: no error}, when $\alpha = 0.1$, the proposed method achieves almost the same learning performance as in the case without any Byzantine attacks.
+When $\alpha = 0$, there is no Byzantine attack in the system.
+This case provides the optimal performance bound for learning under Byzantine attacks.
+In addition, as shown in Fig.~\ref{fig: no error}, when $\alpha = 0.1$, the proposed method achieves nearly the same learning performance as in the case without any Byzantine attacks.
+This result indicates that the proposed method can almost completely mitigate the negative impact of Byzantine attacks when the number of Byzantine devices is modestly small.
 It is worth noting that existing gradient coding methods designed to handle Byzantine attacks, such as \cite{hofmeister2024byzantine}, can also achieve the same learning performance, matching that of the case without Byzantine attacks.
 However, as pointed out in \cite{hofmeister2024byzantine}, the lower bound on the redundancy level in training data allocation required to achieve such robustness is $r = 110$ in this considered setting.
 In contrast, the proposed method achieves comparable learning performance with a significantly lower redundancy level of $r = 40$.
 This substantial reduction in redundancy leads to much lower computational and storage burdens on the devices, highlighting the practical efficiency of the proposed approach under Byzantine attacks.
 The rationale behind the superiority of the proposed method is as follows.
 Given that machine learning algorithms are generally robust to noise, it is not necessary to fully recover the true global gradient in each iteration to update the global model, as is required in existing gradient coding methods designed to handle Byzantine attacks.
 Instead, it is often more efficient to obtain an approximate version of the true global gradient, as is done in the proposed method.
 As a result, the proposed method only requires a modest level of redundancy to achieve the same level of robustness to Byzantine attacks, thereby reducing the computational and storage burdens on the devices.